tummetott/reticle.nvim/.github/README.md

         cursorcolumn = true,
     },

+    -- Disable the cursorline and cursorcolumn in insert mode.
+Default is true disable_in_insert = false

+    -- By default, nvim highlights the cursorline number only when the cursorline setting is -- switched on.
+When enabeling the following setting, the cursorline number -- of every window is always highlighted, regardless of the setting always_show_cl_number = true,

     -- Define filetypes where the cursorline / cursorcolumn is always on, -- regardless of the global setting
     always = {